zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/effort-provider.md

 # Effort Provider

-Effort (Entity Framework Fake ObjectContext Realization Tool) is the official In Memory provider for Entity Framework Classic.
+Effort (Entity Framework Fake ObjectContext Realization Tool) is the official In-Memory provider for Entity Framework Classic.

  - It creates a fake or mock database that allows you to test the Business Logic Layer (BLL) without worrying about your Data Access Layer (DAL).
  - It is an ADO.NET provider that executes all the data operations on a lightweight in-process main memory database instead of a traditional external database.